Los Angeles Angels pitcher Tyler Skaggs dies suddenly, game vs. the Texas Rangers postponed

 "The Texas Rangers organization wants to express its deepest sympathies to the family of Tyler Skaggs and to the entire Angels organization on this shocking loss," the statement read.
 "The thoughts and prayers of every member of the Texas Rangers and all their fans are with the Angels organization at this difficult time."

-A number of other MLB teams, including the Chicago Cubs, Seattle Mariners, and Los Angeles Dodgers, put out statements on social media offering sympathies to Skaggs family and teammates on Monday.
+A number of other MLB teams, including the Chicago Cubs, the Seattle Mariners and the Los Angeles Dodgers, put out statements on social media offering sympathies to Skaggs' family and teammates Monday.

-The league's commissioner, Robert D. Manfred, Jr., said he was "deeply saddened" by the news in a statement Monday.
+The league's commissioner, Robert D. Manfred Jr., said in a statement Monday that he was "deeply saddened" by the news.

 "All of us at Major League Baseball extend our deepest condolences to Tyler’s wife Carli, their family, their friends and all of his Angels’ teammates and colleagues," the commissioner said.
 "We will support the Angels’ organization through this most difficult period, and we will make a variety of resources available to Tyler’s teammates and other members of the baseball family.”